 Other Indieweb Plugins

 Here are a few more plugins you might want to try.
-Many require FTP or other more technical setup.
+Those hosted at GitHub require manual upload or other more technical setup.

 - URL Shortener: WP-Hum